 In the final window, we see Joan being burned at the stake, May 30, 1431, not yet 19 years old.
 If you read the account of her ‘trial’ you will see that it was politically orchestrated to reach this point.
 In no way did Joan ever recant, was proved lying, or disobey the church.
 In this window you see the three angels hovering over her at the end of her life.

-Seeing these stained glass representations of the life of Joan of Arc and learning of her story was very moving and inspiring.
+Seeing these stained glass representations of the life of Joan of Arc and learning of her story is incredibly moving and inspiring.
 I vowed to take the photos and post them here so that my family and friends could enjoy them as well!

 Omar having a much-deserved and slightly ironic ‘St. Omer’ beer before dinner.